-Arabic FQs may appear where NPs appear (NP trace positions in pre-minimalist terms), such as the subject, direct object, indirect object, and prepositional complement positions.
+Arabic FQs may appear where NPs appear (NP trace positions in pre-minimalist terms), such as the subject, direct object, indirect object (or as an object in a double accusative construction), and prepositional complement positions.
 We have seen numerous examples of FQs occurring in the subject position above.
 Examples of the other positions follow:

+(17) Direct Object

-- (16) Direct Object - a. qara?a Sali-un jamiiS-a al-kutub-i fi-S-Sayf-i. read.3M.SG Ali-NOM all-ACC the-books-GEN in-the-summer-GEN 'Ali read all the books.' - b. qara?a Sali-un al-kutub-a fi-S-Sayf-i jamiiS-a=ha. read.3M.SG Ali-NOM the-books-ACC in-the-summer-GEN all-ACC=3F.PL Ali read the books all in the summer.' - (17) Indirect Object - a. darrasa al-mu^salim-u jamii^s-a aT-Tullab-i al-qasiidat-a. taught.3M.SG the-teacher-NOM all-ACC the-students-GEN the.poem-ACC 'The teacher taught the poem to all the students .' - b. darrasa al-muSalim-u aT-Tullab-a al-qasiidat-a jamiiS-a=hum. taught.3M.SG the-teacher-NOM the-students-ACC the.poem-ACC all-ACC=3M.PL 'The teacher taught the poem to the students, all of them.'
+- a. qara?a Sali-un jamiiS-a al-kutub-i fi-S-Sayf-i. read.3M.SG Ali-NOM all-ACC the-books-GEN in-the-summer-GEN 'Ali read all the books.' - b. qara?a Sali-un al-kutub-a fi-S-Sayf-i jamiiS-a=ha. read.3M.SG Ali-NOM the-books-ACC in-the-summer-GEN all-ACC=3F.PL Ali read the books all in the summer.'

+(18) Object in a Double Accusative Construction3